kangk1204/Octopus-toolkit2/doc/guide.rst

 * ``Genome``

-Genome information shows the genome of the samples inserted into the IGV table.
+Genome information shows the genome of the samples.

-First, select the sample to be visualized using IGV and insert it into the IGV table.
-So, If a different genome is added as shown in the table above, you must select a reference genome among several genomes.

-3. In the sample window, select the sample you want to analyze and click insert
+3. In the sample window, select samples and then, click the Insert button.
-4. Check that all genomes match in the IGV table.
+4. Check see if all genomes are the same.
+Only data in the same genome can be loaded into the IGV.
-5. If the genomes don’t match, select the genome to be analyzed from the table option.
+5. Set the same genome in the Table option.
 6. Click the Run button.

 Run